yenchenlin/cosmos-predict2/documentations/inference_video2world.md

 ## API Documentation

-The `predict2_video2world.py` script supports the following command-line arguments:
+The `video2world.py` script supports the following command-line arguments:

 Model selection:
 - `--model_size`: Size of the model to use (choices: "2B", "14B", default: "2B")
 - `--dit_path`: Custom path to the DiT model checkpoint for post-trained models (default: uses standard checkpoint path based on model_size)
+- `--fps`: FPS of the model to use for video-to-world generation (choices: 10, 16, default: 16)
+- `--resolution`: Resolution of the model to use for video-to-world generation (choices: 480, 720, default: 720)

+By default a 720P + 16FPS model is used for `model_size` size model.
+If you want to use another config, download the corresponding checkpoin tand pass either `--fps` or `--resolution` or both.

 Input parameters:
 - `--prompt`: Text prompt describing the video to generate (default: empty string)